Yambio

-Yambio is a City in South Sudan.
+Yambio is a city in South Sudan named after King Yambio of the Azande Kingdom.

 Location

-The City is located in Yambio County, Western Equatoria State, in southwestern South Sudan, close to the border with the Democratic Republic of Congo.
+The city is located in Yambio County, Western Equatoria State, in southwestern South Sudan, close to the border with the Democratic Republic of Congo.
 Its location lies approximately 444 km, by road, west of Juba Capital City of South Sudan.

 Overview

 Yambio is the headquarters of Yambio County, in which it lies.
 It is also the largest City of Western Equatoria State, one of the 10 states that constitute the Republic of South Sudan.
 Following the attainment of independence by South Sudan in 2011, the main current concerns in Yambio include the following: